Rich result and schema markup, also referred to as structured data, go hand in hand. But, what are they and what do they do? Let’s break it down.

 These results are called ‘rich results’.
 We will go into more detail on these further down in this post.

 Different Types of Schema Markup / Structured Data

 There are different formats of markup code that can be used to help create rich results.
 These include these common markup languages:

-If your SEO efforts are mainly focused on Google rather than Bing then it is recommended that you use the JSON-LD format, as this is favoured by Google.
+If your SEO efforts are focused on Google rather than Bing, it is recommended that you use the JSON-LD format, as this is favoured by Google.